What is Doxycycline?

 Does Doxycycline make me more vulnerable to damage for sunlight?

-Doxycycline may increase the risk of developing skins reactions due to the sunlight.
-This is known as photo sensitivity.
+Please note Doxycycline may increase the risk of developing skin reactions due to the sunlight.
+This is known as photosensitivity.
 You should protect your skin from sunlight even on a bright but cloudy day and not use sunbeds and avoid excessive exposure to sunlight or sunlamps to reduce the risk of photosensitive reactions.

 Where can I find more information on Chlamydia and Doxycycline?

+You can buy Doxycycline online on this page.
 Please refer to the patient information leaflet (PIL) for further information about Doxycycline.
-You can find more information on Chlamydia here.
+You can find more information on Chlamydia here and via our excellent customer service.